Imitation Learning from a Single Temporally Misaligned Video: Discussion

 \section{Discussion}

 We investigate sequence-matching tasks, where the learner must follow a expert video demonstration that may be temporally misaligned.
 We analyze how algorithms that match the learner and expert distribution at the frame level (e.g., optimal transport) result in reward functions that fail in this setting.
 Following our key insight that matching should be defined at the sequence level, we present \orca{}: a principled reward function that computes the probability that the learner has covered every subgoal in the correct order.
 Experiments on Meta-world and Humanoid tasks show that \orca{} rewards train agents that complete the tasks efficiently regardless of the level of temporal misalignment.

-We recognize a few limitations: (1) \orca{} relies on a good visual distance metric that measures the similarity between two frame embeddings.
+We recognize a few limitations of ORCA: (1) it relies on a good visual distance metric that measures the similarity between two frames.
 Future work will explore using online finetuning to improve the encoder~\cite{fu2024furlvisuallanguagemodelsfuzzy} and solve cross-embodiment tasks where temporal misalignment is common.
-(2) If the demonstration contains unrealizable subgoals that the policy can never achieve (e.g., due to physical limitations), the policy will fail.
-We plan to explore how \orca{} can help iteratively identify realizable subgoals.
+(2) video-following may result in unexpected failures due to task misspecification.
+We plan to explore how \orca{} can be applied to language subgoals in addition to video frames.